nicholasgriffintn/personal-ai-assistant/README.md

 A full-featured AI assistant application available at [polychat.app](https://polychat.app), built with Cloudflare Workers AI, AI Gateway and a bunch of other services.
 This project includes both a web/mobile application and a robust API backend, allowing me to create and control my own LLM assistant.

 Check out my write up on this project [here](https://nicholasgriffin.dev/blog/building-my-own-ai-assistant).
+Please note that this project is still in active development so there are a few features that are not yet fully working or fully imagined.

+You can check out our todo list [here](https://github.com/nicholasgriffintn/personal-ai-assistant/issues/83).

 ![A screenshot of a chat in the frontend application](./docs/images/chat.png)